perimetral/deepstream.io-storage-cockroachdb/README.md

 server.start();

 //  AFTER THIS YOU ARE ABLE TO PERFORM ALL OF CLASSIC DEEPSTREAM DATA MANIPULATIONS
-//  AND ALL OF THEM WILL BE PROCESSED BY MARIADB CONNECTOR
+//  AND ALL OF THEM WILL BE PROCESSED BY COCKROACHDB CONNECTOR
 ```

 **Configuring from Javascript**